hanhanhan-kim/vidtools/README.md

 ### The `.yaml` file

 Each key in the `.yaml` configuration file refers to a `vidtools` command.
 The value of each of these keys is a dictionary that specifies the parameters for that `vidtools` command.
 Make sure you do not have any trailing spaces in the `.yaml` file.
 An example `config.yaml` file is provided in the repository.

+### Commands
-The keys for the `.yaml` file are documented below:
+`vidtools`' commands and their respective `.yaml` file arguments are documented below:

 #### `print-config`

 <details><summary> Click for details. </summary>
 <br>

 This command prints the contents of the `.yaml` configuration file.
+It does not have any `.yaml` parameters.
 </details>

 #### `h264-to-mp4`